 Now, I’m not a huge fan of these because I’ve seen them go horribly, horribly wrong but this one is interesting.
 What’s the trend?
 Well, apparently you can use Ivory soap to repel flies.
 That sounds good but does it work?

-No. While ivory soap can be used in insecticidal sprays to keep certain bugs off of your plants, hanging a bar of soap in the problem area won’t repel flies at all as the scent doesn’t linger for very long.
+No. While ivory soap can be used in insecticidal sprays to keep certain bugs off of your plants, hanging a bar of soap won’t repel flies at all – as the scent doesn’t linger for very long.

 The Internet’s Latest Trend is Fly Repellent?